-Once your Report parts are in place, you can customize how the Report looks and behaves in Display and Presentation modes.
+Once your Report Parts are in place, you can customize how the Report looks and behaves in Display and Presentation modes.
 This article covers the layout and appearance settings that shape what your client sees.

 Presentation and Display settings